Shoalwater, Queensland: Geography

-This large locality includes the mainland with a large peninsula and a number of islands in the Coral.
+This large locality includes the mainland with a large peninsula and a number of islands extending in the Coral Sea.
+The bay between the mainland and the peninsula is Shoalwater Bay.
 There are a number of mountain ranges, mountains and headlands.

 The Shoalwater Bay Military Training Area occupies most of the locality.
 The remaining land use is marshland or grazing on native vegetation.